Roni2110/KNNrep/README.md

 make

-The program will run as follow: a.out k file distance
+The program will run as follow:
+./a.out k file distance

+and then insert inputVec

 For example:
-a.out 3 iris_classified.csv MAN
+./a.out 3 iris_classified.csv MAN
+1 2 3 4
 Will uplaod iris_classified vectors and calulate Manhattan ditance between each one of the vectors and the input vector, get the 3 closes neighbors - by sorting the distance vector and the name of the specific topic, and get the most significant topic in the k neighbors.
 We will print the correct classified topic, and get an infinte input from user all over again.